akilli/editor/README.md

 - **dist version:** https://akilli.github.io/editor/demo
 - **src version:** https://akilli.github.io/editor/demo/src.html

 The **dist-version** is currently built for target `es2020`.
-If you have to support older browser, adjust the build config to your needs.
+If you have to support older browsers, adjust the build config to your needs.

 ## Info